 If you want to dissolve a partnership and close your business, you'll need to take several steps to do it right.
-Unlike corporations and LLCs, which file with the state when they are created and terminated, a partnership doesn't need to make any sort of dissolution filing with the state.
+Unlike corporations and LLCs, which file with the state when they are created and terminated, a general partnership doesn't need to make any sort of dissolution filing with the state.
 (A limited partnership registers with the state upon formation and should make a dissolution filing with the state, as discussed below.)

 But resist the temptation to end your partnership too informally—taking the time to document the process and review all existing obligations will limit your liability for your soon-to-be-former partners' future actions.